ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 ## Background
 {: .no_toc }

-This SOP document aims to describe the process of receiving new datasets from contributors and uploading their metadata and data to ingest for archiving in EBI archives and submission to DCP2.0.
+This SOP document aims to describe the process of wrangling datasets into ingest for submission to DCP2.0.

 ## Table of contents
 {: .no_toc .text-delta }